Group Members

 Dr Richard Digby

 Richard studied Medicine at Cambridge (St. John's College) from 2009-2018, intercalating with a BA in Neuroscience (2012) and a PhD in Neurophysiology (2017), supervised by Professor Ole Paulsen.
-He is now an NIHR Academic Clinical Fellow and Specialist Registrar in Histopathology at Leeds Teaching Hospitals.
-In our group he is developing electrophysiological and other approaches to assess the pathological impact of different forms of alpha synuclein aggregates, working in collaboration with the groups of Jessica Kwok and Sue Deuchars.
+He is now an NIHR Clinical Lecturer in Diagnostic Neuropathology at Leeds Teaching Hospitals.
+In our group he is developing electrophysiological and other approaches to assess the pathological impact of different forms of alpha synuclein aggregates, working in collaboration with Jessica Kwok and Philip Quirke.

 Dr Richard Digby